Jurisdiction Framework

 A. Fully Supported (EEA + CH)

-End-users may onboard using Passport / National ID / EU Residence Permit.
-Driver's licences & Paper IDs accepted with increased manual review.
+End-users may onboard with a passport, national ID, or EU residence permit.
+Driver's licences and paper IDs may be accepted with increased manual review.

 Jurisdictions: